 Today, I am looking back to one of the finest days of my life.
 Who would have thought that I can finish my first marathon after having a pretty serious knee injury eight months prior?

 I was originally part of the TBR Dream Marathon 2014 participants.
 I was in pretty good shape and training for both marathon and another corporate seven-a-side football league at the same time.
 However, I had to withdraw just 11 days before the race day because my father was seriously ill.
 I took a three-week leave of absence from work and training to take care of him.
 A few of my colleagues who also runs kept on insisting me to let one of them run the marathon on my behalf.
 I rejected their request simply because I am against bib switching.
-Apparently, my father passed away from a heart attack caused by pneumonia on February 17, 2014, a day after the TBR Dream Marathon was held.

 There are great things we enjoy most on having vacation overseas such as learning new languages, trying out new food, commuting like locals on a day-to-day basis, taking pictures, practice your passion, and meeting new friends or potential business partners.
 Traveling for pleasure helps us to relax and stay clear from work-related stress.

 However, some things aren’t really as fun as we think especially for those who will fly abroad for the first time.
 A few examples can vary from fulfilling visa application requirements (typical Philippine passport holder woes) up to boarding at the airport.
 Even our clothing can be a catastrophe if we wear the wrong outfit and bring what we don’t need.
 I have learned a lot from my experiences of traveling through the years and I have been taking these seriously.